carmelamonis/pandas-challenge/README.md

  - Top and Bottom Performing Schools
  - Math and Reading Scores by Grade

+### Note
-### Last two bullet notes can be found in Jupyter Notebook file.
+Last two bullet notes can be found in Jupyter Notebook file.